hjerner-i-team/CREPE/README.md

             self.put(random.randint(0,4))
 ```

-## How to start a QueueService object
+## How to start a QueueService object => StartQueueService
 Please remark that you should not have to use this helper class, as it is used for you in CREPE.
 But it migth be usefull for testing purposes.
 Please refer to `communication/queue_service.py` for an example.

-`StartQueueService` is a helper object that starts a new process (using multiprocessing), creates an output queue and runs the `run` loop function inside the new process.
+`StartQueueService` is a helper class that starts a new process (using multiprocessing), creates an output queue and runs the `run` loop function inside the new process.

 Use it like this:
 ```